david-boules/Customer-Churn-Analysis/README.md

 2. **Gender-Based Churn Rate Differences:**
    *Do male and female customers experience significantly different churn rates?*
-   - Investigate potential gender-based disparities using statistical comparison of proportions.
+   - Compare churn rates of both gender groups using comparison of proportions.

 3. **Geographical Churn Behavior:**
    *Are bank churn rates the same across internation branches?*
-   - Analyze both churn rates and selected financial metrics across regions.
+   - Analyze both churn rates and certain financial metrics across regions.

 4. **Salary Variability and Churn:**
    *How consistent are the salaries across churners and non-churners?*